qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/gui_toolkit/ui_table_styling.rst

 .. note::

     To get this example working you additionally have to define the colors ``table-border-main`` and ``table-shadow`` in your color theme.
-It's considered as best practice  to define all colors as named colord in your color theme.
+It's considered as best practice  to define all colors as named color in your color theme.
 This way you can use these named colors all over your application.

 ======